How do I get a price estimate?

 # How do you ship?
 How much does it cost?

 Our fully assembled cabinets are packed in crates and shipped on a freight truck.
-Typical shipping costs are an additional 12-15% of the cost of your custom cabinetry.
+Typical shipping costs are approximately 17% in addition to the cost of your custom cabinetry.
 We can give you a shipping estimate when you submit a quote request.

 # How do you make sure your cabinets fit in our house if we're out of state?